mathjax/MathJax-docs/basic/a11y-extensions.rst

 The `Speech` sub-menu includes an option for `Auto Voicing` the expression as it is navigated.
-When this is selected, the expression will be read by the browser's speech synthesis API, rather than a screen reader, and the terms will be highlightes as they are read.
+When this is selected, the expression will be read by the browser's speech synthesis API, rather than a screen reader, and the terms will be highlights as they are read.
 This is useful, for example, for dyslexic users who benefit from the synchronized highlighting.